 With this said, it’s definitely not in your best interest to audition unless you’re fully prepared and confident in your material, know exactly why you want to go to graduate school and what you hope to get out of it, as well as being sure you’re willing and able to take a spot if offered.

-Alternatively, if you are planning to jump straight into auditioning, start thinking about where you want to live after graduation.
+2. Where will you move after graduation? if you are planning to jump straight into auditioning, start thinking about where you want to live.
 Are you considering heading right to a big city like New York, Los Angeles, or Chicago?
 If so, be sure to go over the pros and cons of different places.
 If NYC has been calling to you, check out this guide about what to consider before making the leap.
 If you’re interested in L.A., here are 11 reasons that might push you over the edge.
-Has the Windy City crossed your mind?
-Check out Sean J. Miller’s $1 Million Reasons to Act in Chicago.

 Big city not your style?
 Consider a smaller, regional market close to where you grew up or have connections.
 You’ll likely be able to save some money by living at home while you pursue auditions and roles, all while building your résumé.

-Once you are three to six months away from graduation, it’s time to put together your “actor kit,” which comprises all the professional materials you’ll need as soon as you start auditioning.
+Once you are about a semester away from graduation, it’s time to put together your “actor kit,” which comprises all the professional materials you’ll need as soon as you start auditioning.
 This includes items like your headshots, résumé, acting reel, professional social media profiles, and casting breakdown profiles.

-- Headshots: Your headshot is your calling card and the first impression casting directors get of you.
+Headshots: Your headshot is your calling card and the first impression casting directors will have of you.
 Unfortunately, a photo taken by your friend won’t be competitive with what’s out there in the professional acting world, so it’s definitely worth the investment to hire a great headshot photographer.
-Be sure to ask professors, alumni, or any connections you might have for recommendations and then carefully look over each photographer’s work until you find a product that gels with what you want to exude as an actor.
+Ask professors, alumni, or any connections you might have for recommendations and then carefully look over each photographer’s work until you find a product that gels with what you want to exude as an actor.
 Some photographers even have special student rates, so it may be in your best interest to get these done before you graduate.
-(Not to mention, this will allow you to hit the ground running.)

-- Social Media: You’ve probably heard this already, but before you graduate, it’s good to take a hard look at your social media and see what can be cleaned up.
-While whatever you put on the internet might always be findable if someone looks hard enough, be sure that it isn’t easy for people to access those photos of you from the latest cast party.
+Social Media: You’ve probably heard this already, but before you graduate, it’s good to take a hard look at your social media and see what can be cleaned up.
 While the acting industry may be more lax than, say, the corporate world, on this sort of issue, you still want to be sure that what people see is the impression you’re hoping to give off.
 Besides pruning your own personal social media accounts, it’s also helpful to create accounts specifically for your professional work (and then increase the privacy settings on your private ones).
 A website is also absolutely necessary so casting directors can easily see your headshot, résumé, and reel (at minimum).
 Additionally, it can be helpful in terms of marketing yourself to maintain a Facebook page, Twitter, LinkedIn, and Instagram.

 When you make your way into the “real world,” it’s important to remember that this is a difficult transition for everybody, regardless of what you majored in in school, and that you’re not alone in any frustrations or feelings of being overwhelmed.
 There are so many things you have to deal with now that are new: not living in dorms, being self-sufficient, living in a new city, being away from friends and family, etc. Not to mention the stress of finding a day job and getting into the swing of auditioning.